-25. Information gathered as part of the national security vetting process will be held securely, and only for so long as it is required.
+25. Information gathered as part of the national security vetting process will be held securely and only for so long as it is required.
 Relevant information will be passed to the organisations whose data is used in order to allow checks to be carried out (including the Security Service and the commercial provider of the credit reference check) for the purposes of national security vetting.

-26. The department sponsoring the clearance (or vetting provider acting on their behalf) will maintain records of those individuals who have been security cleared, and may keep records of those refused a clearance or who have had their clearance withdrawn.
+26. The department sponsoring the clearance and UKSV will maintain records of those individuals who have been security cleared, and may keep records of those refused a clearance or who have had their clearance withdrawn.
 If and when an individual changes jobs, these records may be shared with the prospective new employer if a national security vetting requirement to do so exists.